Can I start piano lessons using a keyboard?

 I’ve never had piano lessons before.
 Can I start as an adult?

 Of course!
 Adult beginners have some unique advantages including control of fine motor skills, a longer attention span, and the ability to understand abstract concepts.
-Some adults may have studied music in the past, but become rusty over time.
-A teacher can serve as a great resource as you brush up on your existing skills.
+Whether you are starting from scratch or brushing up on your piano skills after a long hiatus, I would love to help!

 What curriculum do you use?

-Brand new beginners typically start in Faber & Faber’s Piano Adventures, along with supplementary pieces tailored to each student’s personality, learning style, and musical goals.
-After the first few years of lessons, most students transition out of method books and in to standard Classical repertoire, lead sheets, popular music, etc. Regardless of the style of music, I seek to teach proper technique, phrasing, interpretation, and artistry even in “beginner” repertoire.
+Brand new beginners typically start in a primer (Piano Adventures and Piano Pronto are favorites here!) along with supplementary pieces tailored to each student’s musical taste.
+After the first couple years of lessons, many students transition out of method books and in to an eclectic mix of music that interests them: Classical repertoire, lead sheets, popular, sacred, etc.

 Do you teach theory?

 Yes!
 I teach music theory using Just The Facts workbooks, Music Mind Games, and a variety of other games and manipulatives.
-Students are encouraged to take the TMTA music theory exam for their grade level each year.
+I’m taking a hiatus from TMTA events during 2021-2022, but ordinarily I offer access to graded music theory exams in the fall and spring for students who wish to take them.

 What performance opportunities are available to your students?